AnglDavd/docker/arr-stack/README.md

     *   `PUID` (Process User ID) & `PGID` (Process Group ID): These define the user and group permissions for the applications inside the containers.
 To find your current `PUID` and `PGID`, simply open your terminal and type `id -u` and `id -g` respectively.
 For example, if your username is `ainu`, you might see `1000` for both.
     *   `TZ` (Timezone): Set this to your local timezone (e.g., `America/Santiago`, `Europe/London`).
 This ensures all your media events are timestamped correctly! 🌍
     *   `ARRSTACK_DOWNLOADS_BASE`: This is the **absolute path** on your host machine where all your downloaded media (movies, TV shows, music) will reside.
-Think of it as your central media hub! 📂
+This will be the root directory for your media library. 📂
     *   `ARRSTACK_CONFIG_BASE`: This is the **absolute path** on your host machine where each application will store its configuration files.
 Keeping these separate makes backups and migrations a breeze! 💾

-    **🚨 Important:** Do NOT forget to replace `/path/to/your/downloads/base` and `/path/to/your/config/base` with the actual, full paths on your system!
-For example, `/home/youruser/media/downloads` and `/home/youruser/docker_configs`.
+    **🚨 Important:** You MUST replace `/path/to/your/downloads/base` and `/path/to/your/config/base` with the actual, absolute paths you wish to use on your system.
+These paths are crucial for the services to store their data correctly.

 ### Step 2: Launch the Stack! 🚀